eerkela/bertrand/docs/source/content/types/types.rst

 =====
 Below is a complete list of all the types that come prepackaged with ``pdcast``.
-Each can be supplied to ``pdcast.resolve_type()`` via the :ref:`type specification mini-language <mini_language>` to retrieve the type in question.
+Each can be supplied to ``pdcast.resolve_type()`` via the :ref:`type specification mini-language <resolve_type.mini_language>` to retrieve the type in question.

 .. list-table::
     :header-rows: 1